 Human Resources Committee Members Designation 14 Aug '20

-Mr. Matthew Akinlade Chairman V
+Mr. Matthew Akinlade Chairman √

-Mrs. Priscilla Thorpe-Monclus Member х
+Mrs. Priscilla Thorpe-Monclus Member X

 Mr. Marco Storari Member N/A

-Ms. Amina Maina Member V
+Ms. Amina Maina Member √

-Sir Sunday N. Nwosu Member V
+Sir Sunday N. Nwosu Member √

-Mrs. Priscilla Ogwemoh Member V
+Mrs. Priscilla Ogwemoh Member

-\Resigned 5 August, 2020

-\\Appointed 5 August, 2020
+\Resigned 5 August, 2020 \\Appointed 5 August, 2020

-V= Present, x = Absent, N/A = Not Applicable: Not a member at the stated date
+$\checkmark$ = Present, x = Absent, N/A = Not Applicable: Not a member at the stated date

 The Human Resources Committee is responsible for the review of contract terms, remuneration and other benefits of Executive Directors and Senior Management of the Company.
-The Committee also reviews the reports of external consultants for services rendered, that assists the Committee in the execution of its duties.
+The Committee also reviews the reports of external consultants for services rendered, to assist the Committee in the execution of its duties.

-The Chairman and other Directors may be invited to attend meetings of the Committee, but do not take part in decision making that directly affects their remuneration.
-The Committee undertakes an external and independent review of remuneration levels on a periodic basis, to ensure that employment policies are strictly adhered to.
+The Chairman and other Directors may be invited to attend meetings of the Committee, but they do not take part in decision making that directly affects their remuneration.
+The Committee undertakes an external and independent review of remuneration levels on a periodic basis, and ensures that employment policies are strictly adhered to.